-The Mekong Water Salinity
+The Mekong water salinity

-«The Mekong is the perfect example of an Anthropocene river, affected by a series of natural disasters and human impact».
-Edward Park, listed by Stanford in the top 2% of the world’s leading scientists, is a geomorphologist, meaning he studies how and why the shape of territories changes.
-He has been studying the Mekong for five years at the Earth Observatory of Singapore. «After my PhD, I realised that hydrologists and geomorphologists can do meaningful work to contribute to society through applied research», he says. «I am American, but I was born in South Korea and I have always been interested in Asia.
+«The Mekong is the perfect example of an Anthropocene river, affected by a series of natural disasters and human impact» Edward Park says.
+Listed among the top 2% of scientists worldwide by Stanford, Park as a geomorphologist studies how and why the landscapes evolve.
+He has been studying the Mekong for five years at the Earth Observatory of Singapore. «After my PhD, I realised that hydrologists and geomorphologists could contribute meaningfully to society through applied research», he says. «Although American, I was born in South Korea and I have always been fascinated by Asia.
 As you may know, especially in Southeast Asia, the population density, which is already high, is constantly increasing.
-So, especially in this part of the world, there is no river that is not subject to the impact of man.
-The Mekong is emblematic and by studying this case, it can become relevant on a global scale the planning of sustainable river management».
+In this part of the world, no river remains untouched by human impact.
+The Mekong is emblematic, and studying it can offer globally relevant insights into sustainable river management».

 Edward Park is a geomorphologist.
 After his PhD in “Geography” from the University of Texas in 2017 with a research project on anthropogenic impacts in the Amazon River, he furthered his education at Nanyang Technological University (NTU) in Singapore, where he has been teaching within the National Institute of Education since 2019 and a principal investigator at the Earth Observatory of Singapore since 2021.
 The research programme he coordinates at the Observatory, “Tropical Rivers in the Anthropocene”, investigates changes in the form and geology of river ecosystems to broaden the discussion on the sustainable management of large rivers.
 In 2023, he was awarded the Nanyang Research Award (Young Investigator) for his contribution to expanding the frontiers of knowledge and was listed by Stanford University in the top 2% of scientists in the world.

-His works Discover the Tropical Rivers GroupPark and his team measured the salinity level in the Mekong Delta, which has been steadily increasing, in relation to increasingly frequent droughts. «The intensification of salinity infiltration depends on many factors, but we identified four main ones», he explains. «The first one is, of course, the climate change, which results in rising sea levels entering the delta.
+His works Discover the Tropical Rivers GroupPark and his team measured the salinity levels in the Mekong Delta, which have been steadily increasing, alongside worsening droughts. «Salinity intensification stems from multiple factors, but we identified four main ones», he explains. «The first one is, of course, the climate change, which results in rising sea levels entering the delta.
 The second one is the dams, which trap sediments such as silt that should continue to build the delta.
-The third one, common to most of the deltas around the world, is the subsidence of the land, which is getting lower and lower due to intensive agriculture: to maximise harvests, crops are cultivated even during the dry season by extracting water from the water table.
-The fourth is the extraction of sand from the river bed, widely used in the construction industry».
+The third one, widespread land subsidence due to intensive farming practices that extract groundwater during dry seasons.
+The fourth is the sand mining from the riverbed, widely used in the construction industry».

 «But while hydropower dams and climate change are global-scale phenomena, the other two causes, namely sand mining and land subsidence, can be effectively addressed and improved if every government committed to it».